Explore Colorado Springs with PikeRide

 PikeRide in front of sign

 Wondering where to go on your PikeRide?
 Navigating a new city can be scary.
-Heck, even locals can become lost if they are not used to traveling via bicycle.
+Heck, even locals can get lost if they are not used to biking.
 It’s a different world when you’re on two wheels and let’s face it, riding in traffic is scary, even for avid riders.
-Fortunately, the downtown Colorado Springs area has been expanding its bike lane footprint, making it safer and easier for you to navigate the area.
+Fortunately, downtown Colorado Springs has been expanding its bike lane network, making it safer and easier for you to navigate.

 Here are some routes downtown you can take: